top of page

 • Check student’s VSWare profile on a regular basis.

-• Provide a quiet space with a desk, chair and good lighting, for your son to do his homework and study each evening after school.
+• Provide a quiet space with a desk, chair and good lighting, for your child to do their homework and study each evening after school.

 • Before exams, students need to be encouraged to put in extra time for study and revision.
 It is important that students develop a healthy study plan routine.
 The school will teach students a variety of study techniques and how to plan for effective study.